top of page

 Chinese New Year, either in late January or early February, is a period to avoid travelling in Chinese-dominated places as prices sky-rocket and most local shops and services may be closed for around two weeks.
 Travel options are usually limited unless in the bigger cities, like Taipei.

-April to June will be the peak travel period as seasonal flower blossoms bring travellers to Taiwan to see the sakura.
-Penghu County usually holds its annual firework festival from April to June and Matsu's beautiful "blue tears" will appear from April through August.
+April to June is the peak travel period as seasonal flower blossoms bring travellers to Taiwan to see the sakura and other blossoms across the island.
+Penghu County usually holds its annual firework festival between April to June and Matsu's beautiful "blue tears" may appear from April through August.

 All of Taiwan's public holidays fall within the period of 1st January to 10th October, making November and December the ultimate off-peak season.